 Although still a work in progress, this website is the culmination of an ever growing passion, I first developed in the 1990's.
 What began as a curious hobby back then, quickly grew into what has become a love of both photography and travel.
 The first camera I purchased was a simple point-and-shoot.
 However, after realizing my desire was to capture high quality images, it wasn't until several camera exchanges later that I was finally satisfied with my photographic equipment.

-Although I did not embrace the digital age immediately, I have since become a big fan of the medium.
+Although I did not embrace the digital age immediately, I am now a big fan of the medium.
 The realization of having full control of my work from capture to presentation, and the limitless creative potential is something that has added further fuel to this passion.
 While most of the images contained within the galleries of my website are digital, I am proud to also offer images captured using high quality film cameras.

-Besides having led many successful photographic workshops, my work has been recognized in social forums such as Flickr and Google+, as well as many travel and nature publications.
+Besides having led many successful photographic workshops, my work has been recognized in social forumssuch as Flickr and Google+, as well as many travel and nature publications.
 The most notable publication being Outdoor Photographer Magazine, where my images have been selected as Photo of the Day.
-One of my images was also selected as first runner-up, in the magazines "Art of Expression" Photo Contest.
+One of my images was also selected as first runner-up, in the magazines "Art of Expression" "All About Light" Photo Contest.
 With this new website, I hope to take my passion to the next level, along with continuing to be an ambassador for both nature and photography.

 When not traveling, I live in Northern California, where my home serves as a base for my work, including processing new images and maintaining the business side of my photography.